andrei-madalin/Deploy_Cisco_CMS_with_Ansible/README.md

-Ansible Playbook to deploy Cisco Meeting Server stand alone node.
+Ansible Playbook to deploy Cisco Meeting Server with :
+- callbridge
+- webbridge3
+- webadmin
+- scheduler
+- ldap integration

 # How to use
-It needs CMS beforehand with the following settings:
+#before
+You need to have preinstalled VM with Cisco Meeting Server (version tested 3.8) and asigned IP.

+#To asign IP on CMS VM you need to:
 - Access console VM CMS :
         - ipv4 a add ip/mask gw
         - ipv4 a enable

-- add host key on trust
+After that you have to coplete vaiable.yml and hosts file

 Then, modify hosts file to replace ip address of your CMS node.